FAQs about Emirabiz Services

 The UAE Golden Visa provides long-term residency but does not directly grant citizenship.
 However, under specific circumstances, individuals who contribute significantly to the UAE, such as exceptional investors, professionals, or talents, may be considered for citizenship through a separate nomination process.
 This pathway is highly selective and evaluated on a case-by-case basis.

-Yes, if your turnover reaches 375,000 AED, you are required to pay VAT (5%) on all applicable supplies within the UAE or GCC VAT implementing countries, register with the Federal Tax Authority, and pay VAT quarterly.
+Yes, if your turnover reaches 375,000 AED, you are required to pay VAT (5%) on all applicable supplies within the UAE and register with the Federal Tax Authority.
+VAT returns are filed based on the tax period assigned by the FTA (often quarterly, but it can also be monthly).

 In addition to the initial visa and permit costs, freelancers should budget for: